 I met Devin, co-founder of the fund, and found him to be full of integrity.
 I then looked at the companies chosen and was impressed with their choices, decision-making process, and spectrum of solution oriented thinking and products.
 Shortly after I invested, they launched their second fund, and I have invested in that as well.
 Equity.
 [Sustainability] [Organic Food]

-Ethical Electric is an energy company that does good.
+Clean Choice Energy (Formerly Ethical Electric) is an energy company that does good.
 They provide choice to power users, powering as many American homes and businesses as possible with 100% clean energy from renewable sources like wind and solar.
 Their plan is to use profits to fund causes that benefit our planet and advance equality, peace, justice and opportunity.

 I know and respect the founding team.
 I like that these guys are thinking innovatively to bring clean energy options to the market, with the "Credo/Working Assets" values of transparency and community activism.
 Once we all experience choice in utility providers, I believe the dial will move.
 Equity and Debt.
 [Environmental Sustainability]